Empress Taimu

-Empress Taimu (太穆皇后; 559?–603?) was posthumously honored the first empress of the Chinese Tang dynasty.
+Empress Taimu (太穆皇后; 562?–606?) was posthumously honored the first empress of the Chinese Tang dynasty.
 She was known as Duchess Dou or Lady Dou (竇氏) throughout her lifetime, and was the wife of Emperor Gaozu and mother of Emperor Taizong.

 Background

 Lady Dou was the daughter of Dou Yi (519 – 3 January 583) and Princess Xiangyang.
 Dou Yi was the son of Dou Yue (窦岳), an elder brother of Dou Chi (竇熾), a high-level official of both the Northern Zhou and successive Sui dynasties.
+(Note: Volume 30 of Book of Zhou indicate that Dou Yi was the son of an elder brother (兄子) of Dou Chi.)
 Dou Chi also had a son named Dou Wei, a scribe for Yang Xiu, the Prince of Shu, who later served as chancellor during the early years of the Tang dynasty.
 Her mother Princess Xiangyang was the fifth daughter of Yuwen Tai, Emperor Wen of Northern Zhou, and a sister of Empress Yuwen.
-Lady Dou also had an elder brother, Dou Xian (竇贤), and at least one other elder cousin (Dou Kang).
+(Note: Princess Xiangyang was older than Yuwen Yong, Emperor Wu of Northern Zhou.)
+Lady Dou also had an elder brother, Dou Xian (竇贤), (Note: Since Lady Dou was born when Dou Yi was already elderly, Dou Xian was likely older as he was already made Dou Yi's heir in 567.
+It is unknown when Dou Xian died, but it was between his father's death and the establishment of the Tang dynasty.) and at least one other elder cousin (Dou Kang).

 As a young child, Lady Dou was raised in the palace and particularly favored by her uncle Yuwen Yong (Emperor Wu).
 She once recommended Yuwen Yong to establish a relationship between Northern Zhou and Tujue through the Heqin system.
 As a result, Yuwen Yong married Empress Ashina, the daughter of Muqan Qaghan on 20 April 568.
 Yuwen Yong didn't favor Empress Ashina at first, but agreed after Lady Dou and her father reminded him of Tujue's power and that he still had to face the rivaling neighbor kingdoms Northern Qi and Chen dynasty.
+(Note: This anecdote likely took place in 572, after Emperor Wu was able to exercise power after the death of Yuwen Hu.)

 Lady Dou persuaded the general Zhangsun Sheng (長孫晟) to form a marriage alliance with the Tang household.
 Zhangsun Sheng's son Zhangsun Wuji would later become a prominent official and daughter Lady Zhangsun would become Lady Dou's daughter-in-law.
 After Yang Jian overthrew the Yuwen family and established the Sui dynasty in March 581, Lady Dou lamented that she wasn't able to help her uncle and cousins.
 Her parents Dou Yi (by then about 62 years old) and Princess Xiangyang cautioned her to keep her mouth shut in order to live.